Westfield Knox: Construction

 The land on which the centre stands was originally a low-lying swamp and proclaimed flood plain adjoining Blind Creek.
-In August 1974, a 700-metre section of the watercourse was diverted below the future shopping centre car park through twin 1.9m⌀ pipes.
-All foliage, topsoil and many thousands of cubic metres of inferior foundation material was removed and in its place was constructed a podium of engineered fill, some one metre above the final car park level.
+In August 1974, a 700-metre section of the watercourse was diverted below the future shopping centre car park through twin drainage pipes.
+All foliage, topsoil and inferior foundation material was removed and in its place was constructed a podium of engineered fill, some one metre above the final car park level.
 The six-hectare building was set on this podium.

 The building's foundations were in the form of 1208 friction piles, driven in groups under the main structure and driven individually under the suspended car park.
-The pile caps and columns were established in mid-1975 and construction of elevated concrete slabs was completed by December.
 By the second half of 1976, the office tower, cinema, library and indoor mall were being fitted out with electrical, mechanical, air conditioning and fire services, by Rankine & Hill, who were also the quantity surveyors for the project.
-Petherbridge Constructions were contracted to establish roads and car parking facilities.

 About 500,000 white, reeded concrete blocks were used as cladding.
-These were designed by the architects expressly for the centre and produced by Enco Besser Masonry, likely marking the first time such a material had been used on a project in Australia.
+These were designed by the architects expressly for the centre and produced by Enco Besser Masonry.
 Large quantities of scaffolding were required both inside and out, which was laid in an unorthodox, angular layout rather than vertical, to give block-layers ready but safe access to all parts of the structure.
-Around 15,000 square metres of Comalco 'V-Rib' aluminium roofing was used for the project.
-The original landscaping works covered an area of 28,170 square metres and included 2006 primarily native trees, 2,778 shrubs and 3,035 ground cover shrubs.
+The original landscaping works covered over 28,000 square metres and had thousands of primarily native shrubs and trees..
+The overall cost of the project was double the original budget.